- 9 min read

 You can’t.

 Even the best public numbers are sobering.
 Anthropic’s prompt injection benchmarks show a 1% attack success rate on their strongest model against an adaptive attacker.
-That sounds low.
-It is not.
-A production agent processing thousands of untrusted inputs a day is eating dozens of successful injections.
-Every day.
+That sounds low until you scale it: a production agent processing thousands of untrusted inputs a day is eating dozens of successful injections every day.

 And this is already happening.
 In January 2026, researchers found three prompt injection vulnerabilities in Anthropic’s own official MCP Git server.
 An attacker who could influence what the agent reads (say, through a crafted commit message or README) could weaponise those flaws without ever touching the system directly.
 The model does not need to be stupid for this to work.
 It just needs to be trusting.

-That is how we already think about humans in risky workflows.
+That’s how we already think about humans in risky workflows.
 Customer support staff can be manipulated.
 Finance staff can be phished.
 Ops staff can be rushed into bad calls.
-We do not respond to that by writing a more inspirational handbook and hoping for the best.
+We don’t respond to that by writing a more inspirational handbook and hoping for the best.
 We add spending limits, approval steps, audit logs, policy checks, scoped access, and monitoring.

 Agents deserve the same treatment.
 Probably stricter.